An insemination procedure uses a thin, flexible tube (catheter) to

 Use of donor sperm

-If donor sperm are necessary, you can choose a known or anonymous
+If donor sperm are needed, you can choose a known or anonymous

 donor who is willing to provide sperm.